sparsity-xyz/gitbook/getting-started/create-a-new-project/app-smart-contract.md

 &#xNAN;**`initialData`** is the encoded data that the user passes to the Sparsity network when initializing the session.

 🔹 **Auth**\
 Auth verifies whether an address has permission to use Sparsity within a session.
-This information is eventually relayed from the mainnet to the Sparsity network, where the App ABCI Core can utilize it.
+This information is eventually relayed from the host chain to the Sparsity network, where the App ABCI Core can utilize it.

 🔹 **Settle**\
 When Sparsity completes its computation, the results are returned via a callback and recorded in the developer’s smart contract.